Episode Transcript

 (15:30):

-to be looking at people in a really holistic manner.
+to be looking at people in.

-(15:53):
+Speaker 8 (15:53):

 Because at the end of the day, every individual is different,

-we must tailor treatment to each individual as well.
-And
+we must tailor treatment to each individual as well, and

 I think that is something that is not done nearly enough.